rhysd/clever-f.vim/README.md

 If you want to reset the searching character without moving cursor, map `<Plug>(clever-f-reset)` to your favorite key.

-At last, you can customize the behavior of the mappings and features.
+Lastly, you can customize the behavior of the mappings and features.

 ### [Try Online Demo][] using [vim.js][]